dqops/dqo/docs/getting-started/review-results-and-run-monitoring-checks/review-results-and-run-monitoring-checks.md

     You can also review the results of other table checks on the list, as well as review the list of the column-level checks.
     Just select the column of interest form the tree view on the left.

-    On the list of checks you can enable other checks, change their thresholds and run them.
+    On the list of checks you can activate other checks, change their thresholds and run them.

-    Note that some enabled checks, for example column-level profile_nulls_count and profile_null_percent, do not have thresholds levels set.
+    Note that some activated checks, for example column-level profile_nulls_count and profile_null_percent, do not have thresholds levels set.
     For those check a [sensor](../../dqo-concepts/sensors/sensors.md) will be executed, and you can view its result on Results details, **Sensor readouts** tab.
     Based on the results, you can set the threshold for these checks.